 Most guests will be wearing blue jeans.
 It’s going to be simple and fun.
 What do I wear?
-I don’t want to look like Ellie Mae Clampett wearing a dress made by Cousin Pearl, nor do I want to look like the girls from Hootersville (what a funny name looking back on it now).
+I don’t want to look like Ellie Mae Clampett wearing a dress made by Cousin Pearl, nor do I want to look like the girls from Hootersville.

 As far as color, you still do want to appoint yourself as “The Bride” in pictures and to your guests.
 After all, you’re still a bride – you can allow yourself to go a little glam and stand out in the crowd!

 Therefore, go for a lighter color.
 I know that once you get to a certain age, wearing white to your own wedding can be considered passé (sometimes even taboo!).
-But it you’re a traditionalist at heart, why not go for an ivory or white?
+But if you’re a traditionalist at heart, why not go for ivory or white?

 If you don’t dare do white, then choose a light blue or green.
 (With your skin, stay away from pale pinks and beiges — they could wash you out!)
 A soft pattern would also be nice, as it has a more casual feel.